 Real-time financial health picture

-These activities contribute to a more accurate real-time picture of your business's financial health.
-The more precise you are in your estimated payments, the better you can understand your business's cash flow and other essential financial aspects.
+These activities help provide a more accurate, real-time picture of your business's financial health.
+The more precise your estimated payments are, the better you can understand your business's cash flow and other essential financial aspects of your operations.

 Common Misconceptions About Quarterly Tax Payments

-• Only large businesses need to pay quarterly taxes
+Only large businesses are required to pay quarterly taxes.

 Quarterly estimated tax payments are not optional, nor is it optional to make a lump-sum payment at the end of the year.
-The IRS will hit you with fees and penalties that continue to build interest until the tax issue has been resolved.
-On top of that, it can provide disruptions to cash flow and budgeting.
+The IRS will hit you with penalties that continue to accrue interest until the tax issue is resolved.
+On top of that, it can disrupt cash flow and budgeting.

 How a CPA can help manage quarterly tax payments

-It can be difficult to accurately estimate and submit tax payments to the IRS, which is why some businesses use a CPA to handle it for them.
-When a professional accountant is on your side, they'll calculate and submit your tax payments and contribute to your overall tax planning while identifying additional savings.
+It can be difficult to accurately estimate and submit tax payments to the IRS, which is why some businesses use a CPA or other qualified tax professionals to handle it for them.
+When an accountant is on your side, they'll calculate and submit your tax payments and contribute to your overall tax planning.
+This also helps in identifying additional tax savings throughout the year.

 Quarterly Tax Payment FAQs